xinwenfu/GenCyber/KeepItSimple/README.md

 ### UX Design
 UX design, the user experience design, is very important.
 Think about this.
 Before iPhone, there were so many other phones.
 However, when iPhone came out, it dominated the market.
 Why?
 It is because iPhone put mp3 player, video streaming, email, and Internet all together *nicely*.
 Before iPhone there were a few other products like personal digital assistant (PDA), which tried to do something like that.
 However, their interface was not so nice.
 The user experience on those products was not such good.
-It was often hard to find some functionalities.
+It was often hard to find some functionalities and hard to use.
 You have to go through a lenthy procedure to do something. iPhone was a game chager.
-When you use iPhone, you find a functionality easily. iPhone's user experience design is just good.
+When you use iPhone, you find a functionality easily and operate it in an intuitive way. iPhone's user experience design is just good.

 So user experience design is critical for a product's success.
-The user shall have a meaningful and relevant experience with a design.
-You can do your work with the product easily and efficiently.
+The user shall have a meaningful and relevant experience with a design so that they can do their work with the product easily and efficiently.

 ### Simplicity

 One philosophy in user experience design is simplicity.
 Some software programs are very complicated and hard to use.
 Are you going to use such a software program if nobody really pushes you to use it?
-No oif course.
+No of course.
 That's why simplicity is an important design philosophy.

 When you design your product or your app,